TLHSIEH0610/Anim-App/README.md

 AnimApp now includes in-app pricing logic and payment tooling so promotions and checkouts stay consistent across the stack.

 - **Free trial tracking**  each `User` stores consumed free-trial slugs; templates provide an optional `free_trial_slug`, and the backend enforces single-use consumption.
-- **Dynamic pricing**  story templates carry `price_dollars` plus optional `discount_price`; the shared resolver prioritises free trials, then discounts, and computes credit requirements.
+- **Dynamic pricing**  Story templates carry `price_dollars` plus optional `discount_price`; the shared resolver prioritises free trials, then discounts, and computes credit requirements.
 - **Checkout options**  the mobile flow now submits credit redemptions, Stripe intents, or free-trial flags before queueing book generation; the backend re-validates amounts and links the resulting `Payment` record to the book.
 - **Payment history**  `/billing/history` and the Billing History screen surface card/credit transactions (method, amount, status, timestamp) for end-users and support staff.

 ## ??
 Story Templates

 AnimApp ships with a single **base ComfyUI workflow** (stored in the `workflow_definitions` table) that every book uses.
-Variety comes from database-backed story templates that drive both the narrative and prompt engineering.
+Variety comes from database-backed Story templates that drive both the narrative and prompt engineering.

 - Users pick a template such as Space Explorer, Forest Friends, Magic School Day, Pirate Adventure, or Bedtime Lullaby directly in the mobile app.
 - Each template page defines `story_text`, `image_prompt`, `positive_prompt` (InstantID ? node?39) and `pose_prompt` (ControlNet ? node?80).
 Placeholders like `{Name}`, `{gender}`, `{they}` are filled using the name and pronouns collected in the UI.